 It goes without saying that for me, growing up in Italy, buondì brings up all kinds of memories.
 I would always buy one, with apricot jam, at the train-station caffè for 50 cents, and eat it on my way to school.

 For the vegan brioche dough

-- Flour: I like to use a semi-whole-wheat flour but you can use either bread flour or all-purpose flour.
+- Flour: I like to use a semi-whole-wheat flour (also known as first-clear flour) but you can use either bread flour or all-purpose flour.

 - Sugar: plain white sugar.

 - Yeast: I use instant dry yeast, but you can also use fresh yeast, or active dry yeast.
 If you use fresh yeast, you need to triple the yeast amount.

 - Soy milk: I find soy milk to be the best for this kind of brioche, but you can replace it with almond milk.

 - Vegetable oil: I use sunflower oil, but you can replace it with any vegetable oil that has a neutral flavour.
 I do not recommend olive oil or coconut oil.